 In addition, companies are increasingly turning to online learning for ongoing training and upskilling employees.
 Learning management systems (LMSes) are particularly popular in corporate settings.
 Higher education institutions also use online learning methods along with internet-capable electronic devices, both inside and outside of traditional classrooms.
 According to McKinsey & Company's 2022 survey of 7,000 students in 17 countries, 65% of higher education students want schools to retain aspects of online learning in the post-pandemic world.

 How e-learning works

-Instruction can be delivered by a combination of static methods, such as learning portals, hyperlinked pages, screen cam tutorials, streaming audio/video and live Web broadcasts; and interactive methods, such as threaded discussions, chats and desktop video conferencing.
+Online education is delivered using a combination of static and interactive methods.
+Static approaches include learning portals, hyperlinked pages, screen cam tutorials, streamed audio and video and live web broadcasts.
+Interactive methods are approaches such as discussion forums, chats and desktop video conferencing.

-There are three main criteria an enterprise should follow to help ensure an effective e-learning program, regardless of the specific platform they end up using:
+There are three main criteria an enterprise should follow to ensure an effective e-learning program:

-- The experience should implement social features.
-By using social media, or a platform that emulates social media's basic features, learners are given a platform to respond to training efforts or general company updates, as well as communicate with their peers and employers.
+- Social features.
+Social media, or a platform that emulates social media's basic features, can give learners a way to receive updates, respond to training requirements and communicate with peers and managers.

 Types of e-learning

 There are two primary models of web-based learning systems: synchronous, also known as instructor-led, and asynchronous or self-directed and self-paced.
 Basically, synchronous e-learning requires participants to be present, albeit virtually, at the same time, whereas asynchronous e-learning does not.

 Examples of synchronous e-learning methods include the use of scheduled and timed online tests, virtual classrooms, web conferencing technology and interactive shared whiteboards that learners can use to collaborate.
 Examples of asynchronous e-learning methods include the use of discussion boards, discussion groups and self-paced learning courses.